 Raising a highly sensitive child can be challenging.
 You may find yourself frustrated or angry with their reactions or behavior at times.
 You may think that your child is difficult, annoying, or rebellious.
 While it is normal to have these thoughts and feelings, it’s important to avoid labeling your child based on their behavior.

 When your child hears a label placed on them, they may internalize this and experience negative feelings like guilt and shame.
-Instead, give yourself time to manage your own frustrations and focus on describing behavior vs. labeling their personality.
-For example, you can say, “That hurt my feelings when you said that,” rather than “You are so mean.”
+Instead, give yourself time to manage your own frustrations and focus on describing behavior instead of labeling their personality.
+For example, you can say, “That hurt my feelings when you said that,” rather than, “You are so mean.”

 Highly sensitive children often benefit from having a safe space they can retreat to when feeling overwhelmed.
 This can be an area of your home that is quiet, has gentle lighting, and offers a few relaxing activities.
 Encourage your child to decorate this space so it feels special and inviting.